 Take a standardized approach to all multiple trauma patients to identify and treat life-threatening injuries (primary survey) and then perform a thorough secondary survey, including a GU examination, to diagnose all injuries.
 Obtain appropriate diagnostic imaging and laboratory testing as indicated by the initial history and examination.

 Various kidney injuries include contusions, hematomas, lacerations, and completely shattered kidneys with or without vascular injury.
 Eighty percent of patients with kidney injury have additional visceral or skeletal injuries that complicate their management.
 Most renal injuries are handled nonoperatively, but indications for operative treatment include life-threatening bleeding from the kidney; expanding, pulsatile, or noncontained hematoma (thought to be from an avulsion injury); and renal avulsion injury (Fig. 167-1).
-There are little data to ...
+There are little data to support ...